Kimpuppy/DataManagement/README.md

 # DataManagement
-Save Data to JSON and Encryption/Decryption Data
+Save Data to JSON and Encryption/Decryption Data.
 ## About the Script
 - This script supports [`UnityEngine`](https://unity3d.com/).
 - This script using [`LitJSON`](https://github.com/LitJSON/litjson).